Mark Natanson: People's Rights Party

 After his release he returned to European Russia and became active in Saratov, where in 1893, he founded the party People's Rights Party (Partiia Narodnogo Prava).
 Historian Shmuel Galai has argued that "for the first time in the annals of Russian parties, it declared organized public opinion to be the main weapon in the struggle against autocracy," in contradistinction to peasant revolt, general strike, or terror.
 However, the People's Rights Party proved to be a short-lived venture, as in 1894, Natanson was arrested again and banished to eastern Siberia for ten years.
 Natanson remained an active revolutionary even in Siberian exile, maintaining the party treasury and coordinating various organisational tasks.

 Upon returning from exile, he lived in Baku, where he worked as an accountant in the city government.
 In 1904 he emigrated to Switzerland, where he met with Vladimir Ilyich Ulyanov.
 The Russian liberation movement had become permanently divided into social-democratic, liberal and populist movements.
 In 1902, the followers of the Narodniks united into the Party of Socialist Revolutionaries.
 After some hesitation, Nathanson joined the Socialist Revolutionaries and became one of their leaders.
 The successful assassination of the Minister of the Interior Vyacheslav von Plehve, Natanson began to support the terrorist tactics of the Socialist Revolutionaries.

 The tactical position adopted by the SRs represented a compromise between the rural agitation favoured by South Russian and Ukrainian populists, the factory organisation favoured by the People's Rights Party and the terrorist tactics embraced by the remnants of 'The People's Will' and some of the revolutionary groups of Moscow and Petrograd.
 In September 1904, together with Viktor Chernov and Yevno Azef, he negotiated with Plekhanov, Ulyanov and other social democrats in order to convince them to take part in the common cause.
-During the 1905 Russian Revolution, Natanson moved in Finland.
+During the 1905 Russian Revolution, Natanson moved to Finland.
 At the first congress of the Socialist-Revolutionary Party in early 1906, he was elected a member of the Party Central Committee.
 After the revolution was put down, he returned to exile in Switzerland.

 Natanson still held a reserved position in relation to the party's terrorist tactics.
 In 1906, he was an opponent of the assassination of George Gapon, the decision on which was made without his consent.
 At his insistence, the party refused to take responsibility for this murder.
 In 1907, he opposed the plan for the murder of Nicholas II, developed by Azef and Grigory Gershuni.
 However, in 1908, when Vladimir Burtsev began a campaign to expose Azef as an agent provocateur, Nathanson defended Azef.
 Until the very end, he refused to believe in Azef's cooperation with the secret police.
 In his memoirs, Burtsev wrote that Natanson was the most evil of his opponents.